TheAcharya/MarkerData-Website/docs/faq.md

 Burn-Ins of Labels | Yes | No
 Cost | Free & Open Source | Paid

-**Dependent on your Mac’s hardware.
-With Apple Silicon, your can achieve faster results.*
+**Performance depends on your Mac's hardware.
+With Apple Silicon M2 or higher, results are significantly faster.*
 ***Rendered Timeline*

 ## Does Marker Data replaces Producer's Best Friend?